ChrisMarshallNY/ITCB-master/01-SecondStep/README.md

 Basically, it treats the Array like a `[String: CBAttribute]` Dictionary.
 Not super-efficient, but we don't need it to be.
 It will make the code we're about to write a lot simpler, by allowing us to search the built-in Arrays using `CBUUID` Strings.

-We also have a cached "[`question`](https://github.com/LittleGreenViper/ITCB/blob/66e3e076b0bd616f340e47b76a97d0a7f9b6ab86/01-CBCentralManagerDelegate/SDK-src/src/public/ITCB_SDK_Protocol.swift#L213)" property (I normally advise against caching Bluetooth values, but this is really the best way to do this, while keeping this code simple).
+We also have a cached "[`question`]()" property (I normally advise against caching Bluetooth values, but this is really the best way to do this, while keeping this code simple).
 This will hold our outgoing question String.

+***NOTE:*** *We don't actually set this until after the Peripheral has confirmed receipt of the string.*

-And finally, we have a stored property called [`_peerInstance`](https://github.com/LittleGreenViper/ITCB/blob/66e3e076b0bd616f340e47b76a97d0a7f9b6ab86/01-CBCentralManagerDelegate/SDK-src/src/internal/ITCB_SDK_internal.swift#L198), which holds a strong reference to either a [`CBPeripheral`](https://developer.apple.com/documentation/corebluetooth/cbperipheral) or a [`CBCentral`](https://developer.apple.com/documentation/corebluetooth/cbcentral) (when operating in Peripheral Mode).
+And finally, we have a stored property called [`_peerInstance`](), which holds a strong reference to either a [`CBPeripheral`](https://developer.apple.com/documentation/corebluetooth/cbperipheral) or a [`CBCentral`](https://developer.apple.com/documentation/corebluetooth/cbcentral) (when operating in Peripheral Mode).

 Note that this is a **strong** reference.
 We need it to be so, because this will hold our only reference to the entity.
 I won't go into much detail, but I wanted to mention it, as it makes an appearance below.